lgueye/lgueye.github.io/_drafts/2019-10-20-platform-developer-episode-1.md

 - the server
   - 3 consul server nodes
-  - responsible for maintainig consistent state in the whole cluster.
+  - responsible for maintaining consistent state in the whole cluster.
 The hole cluster is the set of all server nodes as well as all client nodes (agents)
 - the clients
   - Service A: distributed on 2 nodes
   - Service B: distributed on 2 nodes, depends on service A

 There are 3 main events in the regular lifecycle of this discovery mechanism:

-- server cluster formation: happens at the very begining, when server nodes try to find each other.
+- server cluster formation: happens at the very beginning, when server nodes try to find each other.
 - client registration: when the client node starts, it makes the whole cluster aware that it is available to serve requests. it registers itself under a unique service name.
 - client de-registration: when the client stops consul removes it from the service nodes.
 The service is still available: requests will be routed to other alive nodes of the service.
 A service will be considered down when all members are unreachable

 The beauty of consul is that, as a developer, you need to worry about none of this mechanic.
 It is all taken care of.
-You need to discribe a behavior, not to implement it.
+You need to describe a behavior, not to implement it.